Rapptz/discord.py/docs/api.rst

     Called whenever a channel is updated. e.g. changed name, topic, permissions.

-    :param before: The :class:`Channel` that got updated with the old info.
+    :param before: The :class:`Channel` that got updated, with the old info.
-    :param after: The :class:`Channel` that got updated with the updated info.
+    :param after: The :class:`Channel` that got updated, with the updated info.

 .. function:: on_member_join(member)
               on_member_remove(member)